-Thailand is seen by many Australians as a dream holiday destination, with the country attracting some of the highest number of Australian tourists each year – over 380,000 Australian’s holidayed in Thailand in the period from June 2016-June 2017.
+Thailand is seen by many Australians as a dream holiday destination, with the country attracting some of the highest number of Australian tourists each year – approximately 377, 000 Australian’s holidayed in Thailand in the period from June 2018-June 2019.

 Thailand’s exotic islands boast some of the world’s most stunning beaches – think crystal clear water filled with coral and colourful reef fish, made even more amazing with the beautiful scenery.
 If a beach escape is what you’re after, visit the island of Phuket.
 In addition to having some of Thailand’s most popular beaches, Phuket is known for the vibrant nightlife.